It opens your abdomen (belly), where urine leaves your body.

 If urine drips under your wafer, change it right away.
 Do not use tape to stop the leak.

-If the leak does not stop after changing your wafer, contact your nurse.
+Contact your nurse if the leak does not stop after changing your wafer.
 You may need a different system that fits better to prevent leaks.

 Tell your nurse if you have any problems with the skin around your stoma (peristomal skin).
 The most common skin problems occur if your urine gets under the wafer or if you have allergies to your ostomy products.